GSA/piv-guides/pages/Office 365 Certificate-Based Authentication Via ADFS.md

     Get-msoldomain
     #This should show the domain is Federated with Office 365
     ```
-1. Open _ADFS Management_ and set authentication method to only certificate authentication under _Authentication Policies_
+1. Open _ADFS Management_ and set authentication method to only certificate authentication under _Authentication Policies_.

+####AD Synchronization to Office 365 Cloud
 1. To configure and start synchronization from the on-premise AD to the O365 cloud, you'll need to consider the size of your organization and directories.
-    * For large organization or large directories, download and install [Azure AD Connect for Synchronization](http://go.microsoft.com/fwlink/?LinkId=615771) on a member server in the domain, on the domain controller.
+    * For large organization or large directories, download and install [Azure AD Connect for Synchronization](http://go.microsoft.com/fwlink/?LinkId=615771) on a member server in the domain.
     * For small organizations or small directories, download and install [Azure AD Connect for Synchronization](http://go.microsoft.com/fwlink/?LinkId=615771) on the domain controller.

 ####Firewall
-1. Configure firewall to Allow Inbound to ADFS TCP 443 & 49443
+1. Configure firewall to Allow Inbound to ADFS TCP 443 & 49443.

 ####Group policy enforcement updates
-1. Move all ADFS servers into ADFS OU in _Active Directory Users and Computers_
+1. Move all ADFS servers into ADFS OU in _Active Directory Users and Computers_.
 1. From an Administrator command prompt, run `gpupdate /force` on the ADFS server.